– Activities to avoid and change,

 Activities To Avoid or Change:

 Most activities that aggravate this muscle involve raising your arm or reaching out to the side and back.
-This includes: pitching, reaching behind the car seat, accessing the night stand frombed, etc. When the subscapularis muscle is particularly tight, it will be painful and irritating to lift the arm even just to shoulder level.
+This includes: pitching, reaching behind the car seat, accessing the nightstand from the bed, etc. When the subscapularis muscle is particularly tight, it will be painful and irritating to lift the arm only as far as shoulder level.